-Orlistat is a medicine which can help you to lose weight if you are overweight or obese.
+Orlistat is a medicine which can help you to lose weight if you have overweight or obesity.

 What is orlistat?

-Orlistat is a medicine which can help you to lose weight if you are overweight or obese.
+Orlistat is a medicine which can help you to lose weight if you have overweight or obesity.
 Orlistat works by blocking chemicals (enzymes) in your gut which digest fat.
-Nearly a third of the fat that you eat is blocked by orlistat.
+Orlistat stops about about a third of the fat that you eat from being digested.
 The undigested fat is not absorbed into your body and is passed out with your stools (faeces).
-The normal dose is one capsule - 120 mg, three times a day with each meal.
+The normal dose on prescription is one capsule - 120 mg, three times a day with each meal.
+60 mg capsules (Alli®) can also be bought without prescription from a pharmacy (see below) - again, the recommended dose is one capsule with each meal, up to three times a day.
 However, you do not need to take one if there is no fat in the meal or if you miss a meal.

 Two other medicines - sibutramine and rimonabant - previously used to help with weight loss are no longer available in the UK because of concerns over their safety.